waarn/ITBCfinalProject/README.md

 Want to make changes to the game?
 Download the files in this repository and edit the Sketch.js
 Note: For editing and development on this game a http server is required.

+## Problems with the game?
+Submit issues on the issues tab at the top of this page.

 ## Acknowledgments